 What are the special admission requirements, if any?

-You may have to meet certain pre-requisites separate and in addition to admission to Casper College.
-Please fill out one of the following applications for the course(s) in which you would like to enroll:
+You have to meet certain pre-requisites separate and in addition to admission to Casper College.

 How to get into paramedic school